 A content that engages users shall be your first and most important priority.
 After all, it is good content that makes people connect with your company and buy your products or services online.
 You should be more than just a brand name or an email that fills up their inbox.
 You have to be remarkable.

-It’s very hard to make people feel that sales emails are anything more than simple money grabs sent without any human connection to a ton of people hoping that some of them are going to buy these products.
+It’s tough to make people feel that sales emails are anything more than simple money grabs sent without any human connection to a ton of people hoping that some of them are going to buy these products.
 Obviously, this isn't the way to increase sales.

-You can also make a video to be part of your email, as this can boost CTR (click-through rates) by up to 200% or 300%.
+You can also make a video to be part of your email, which can boost CTR (click-through rates) by up to 200% or 300%.
 Videos that highlight or explain your products give insight into your brand or how they are made, show off the people involved.
 That's all very rich from a sales perspective.
-And people are more likely to understand your product or service, to be able to imagine it with them.
+People are more likely to understand your product or service and be able to imagine it with them.
 This is powerful in increasing sales.

-Also, make the people OPEN your emails more often, by spending more time on your subject line - which is the most important thing to guarantee that people will, indeed, open emails.
+Make people open your emails more often, by spending more time on your subject line - which is the essential thing to guarantee that people will, indeed, open emails.
 Most times, creating an enticing subject line is arguably more important than the text inside your email.
 But beware: you can't be too spammy, or you will suffer the consequences of the dreadful spam list.

 But don't forget that your ultimate goal is to increase sales, so you can't fool your readers only for them to open and read your emails.
 Be truthful, even if that costs a little bit of an open rate.
 Always include content that fulfills the promises of your subject line.
 Don’t use easy clickbait subject lines that will only leave readers disappointed and angry at you - this will hurt sales, instead of increasing.
 So never forget to look to ALL the metrics.